 Hexagons in Helium

-Since the genesis block, Hotspot locations have been represented (and continue to) in resolution 12, a semi-precise point location covering 0.3 m².
-This is why some Hotspot appear to be "a few houses down from where I asserted".
-But, as the network expanded, concerns over security and privacy over Hotspot locations grew alongside with it.
+Since the genesis block, Hotspot locations have been represented (and continue to) in resolution 12, a semi-precise point location covering 300 m² (3200 ft²), which is comparable to the footprint of a large house.
+This is why some Hotspots appear to be "a few houses down from where I asserted".
+But, as the network expanded, concerns over security and privacy regarding Hotspot locations grew alongside it.

 Hexagons in the App